JuliaIntervals/IntervalRootFinding.jl/docs/src/roots.md

 This may be useful in some special cases where `ForwardDiff.jl` is unable to compute the derivative of a function.
 Examples are complex functions and functions whose interval extension must be manually defined (e.g. special functions like `zeta`).

-In dimension greater than one, the derivative be given as a function returning the Jacobi matrix:
+In dimension greater than one, the derivative can be given as a function returning the Jacobi matrix:

 ```julia-repl
 julia> f( (x, y) ) = [sin(x), cos(y)]